Going for the One: Release

-Going for the One was released in the UK on 15 July 1977, available on LP, audio cassette, and 8-track tape.
+Going for the One was released in the US on 12 July 1977 and in the UK on 15 July 1977, available on LP, audio cassette, and 8-track tape.
 Its release was delayed after various problems were encountered with the pressing.
 It became a commercial success for the band, reaching number one on the UK Albums Chart, their second album to do so following Tales from Topographic Oceans, for two weeks in August 1977 and peaking at number 8 on the US Billboard 200.
 Elsewhere, the album went to number 7 in Norway.
 It was certified gold by the Recording Industry Association of America (RIAA) on 2 August 1977 for selling over 500,000 copies in the US.
 In the UK, the album reached silver certification by the British Phonographic Industry (BPI) on 19 September 1977, signifying 60,000 copies sold and sales worth over £150,000.

 The album spawned two singles, both released in 1977.
 "Wonderous Stories" was released with "Parallels" as the B-side which peaked at number 7 in the UK singles chart.
 To help promote the song, Yes filmed their first music video for the song which received airplay on the BBC television music show Top of the Pops.
 It remains the band's highest-charting single in the country.
 The second, "Going for the One" with an edited version of "Awaken Pt.
 1" on the B-side, reached number 24 in the UK.